Linus4/csgo_config_plugins/README.md

 	1. Use this file in the [sourcemod web compiler](http://www.sourcemod.net/compiler.php) and compile.
 	1. Put `.smx` plugin file from the compiler in `csgo/addons/sourcemod/plugins` on the server.
 1. Add admins following [these instructions](https://wiki.alliedmods.net/Adding_Admins_(SourceMod)) for SourceMod.
 1. Optionally change where demos will be stored in [this file](https://github.com/Linus4/csgo_config_plugins/blob/master/cfg/sourcemod/pugsetup/pugsetup.cfg) and create the corresponding directory in your `csgo` directory.
+E.g. put `demos/` in front of parameter in `sm_pugsetup_demo_name_format` in order to write demos to `demos` directory in your `csgo` directory.

 # Changes